Frequently Asked Questions.

 Will there be any Orientation activities just for parents?

-We will offer an optional Family Orientation schedule on the evening of September 1 and the morning of September 2.
-We encourage parents to say their final goodbyes before lunch on Tuesday, September 2.
+We will offer an optional Family Orientation schedule starting around noon on September 8 through noon on September 9.
+We encourage parents to say their final goodbyes before lunch on Wednesday, September 9.